lenincompres/DOM.js/README.md

 ## DOM.set extra features

-The **create** method allows you to modify attributes, styles, event handlers, and content of your elements with just one call.
+The **set** method allows you to modify attributes, styles, event handlers, and content of your elements with just one call.

 ```javascript
 myElement.set({